Snap fastener: Use

-Press studs were adopted by rodeo cowboys from the 1930s onwards, because these could be quickly undone if, in the event of a fall, the shirt became snagged in the saddle.
-Faux pearl snaps entered American mainstream Western fashion during the 1950s, when singing cowboys like Gene Autry and Roy Rogers incorporated them into their embroidered and fringed stage shirts.
+Press studs were adopted by rodeo cowboys from the 1930s onward because they could be quickly undone if, in the event of a fall, a shirt became snagged on the saddle.
+Faux pearl snaps entered American mainstream Western wear fashion during the 1950s, when singing cowboys such as Gene Autry and Roy Rogers incorporated them into their embroidered and fringed stage shirts.